magenta-aps/obvius-docker-webserver/README.md

 # obvius-docker-webserver
 A webserver for Obvius applications, based on the `httpd` image.

-Uses the file docker.yml for docker-compose.

-Remember to build images for services and refer to their tags in docker.yml.
+Remember to build images for services and refer to their tags in docker-compose.yml.
-Run following command to start the services in docker.yml:
+Run following command to start the services in docker-compose.yml:
-`docker-compose -f docker.yml up -d`
+`docker-compose up -d`

 web and db services live in their respective folders.
 To build web and db images run and replace `{{ TAG }}` with desired image tag: